marialarsson/mokumeproject/README.md

 # The Mokume Dataset and Inverse Modeling of Solid Wood Textures

 This repository is associated with the journal paper "The Mokume Dataset and Inverse Modeling of Solid Wood Textures" (SIGGRAPH 2025).
-The full dataset and results (our reconstructed solid textures) is hosted at Zenodo - INSERT LINK.
+The full dataset and outputs are hosted at Zenodo - INSERT LINK.
 The code is hosted here.

 ## Paper Abstract